rsbondi/highlight-words/README.md

 * You may also remove all from the command "Highlight Remove All" without the prompt for selection
 * To highlight using regular expression choose "Highlight Expression" and enter expression(slashes optional, can ignore case with `/expression/i`(g flag is automatic, i flag accepted, all others ignored).
 * To highlight with options choose "Highlight Selection with Options" and choose `whole word`, `ignore case` or `both` when presented
+* You can set the mode for "Highlight Current" from the "Set Highlight Mode" command.
+The default can be set in the configuration.

 # Configuration